Finite-state transducers for substitution tilings: Specifying a substitution system

 These parenthood relationships inductively define a sequence of higher- and higher-order layers, indexed by $\N_0$:\ we define the 0th layer to be the base layer, and the $(n+1)$th layer to be the parent of the $n$th.
 In general this sequence will be eventually periodic:\ with a finite number of layers, a layer must be repeated, and then the same sequence of parents appears for ever.

 However, the period can be greater than 1:\ the layer structure of a substitution system need not terminate in a layer which is its own parent.
-An example is that the Robinson-triangle subdivision of the Penrose P2 tiling (kites and darts) can be deflated to the similar subdivision of the P3 tiling (thin and thick rhombs), and \emph{vice versa}, creating a two-layer substitution system in which each layer's parent is the other layer, and each deflation swaps between a P2 and P3 tiling of the plane.
-Some details of this are given in \cite{DEBRUIJN198139}.
+An example, already mentioned in section~\ref{constraints}, is that the Penrose P2 tiling (kites and darts) can be deflated to the P3 tiling (thin and thick rhombs), and \emph{vice versa}, creating a two-layer substitution system in which each layer's parent is the other layer, and each deflation swaps between a P2 and P3 tiling of the plane.
+(Some details of this are given in \cite{DEBRUIJN198139}.)